The Waterways Archive

 - research or private study (neither of which may be for a commercial purpose)

 - unless it is impractical, the source of all copies must be acknowledged

 - you should only make and hold a single copy at any one time.
 If you print or transfer the image then you must delete the original image

-Please note that we can only supply copies in accordance with British copyright law.
-If copyright (and/or publishing rights) still applies, we can only supply copies of items for which we hold the copyright or have a valid copyright licence.
+Please note: we can only supply copies in line with British copyright law.
+If copyright (and/or publishing rights) still applies, we can only supply copies of items that we hold the copyright for or have a valid copyright licence.

 For more information about our service, please contact us:

 Call: 0151 373 4378 or 0151 355 5017 (once we reopen)